 The courtyards of Al-fahidi fort have been put to use in a wonderful manner.
 There is a traditional Arabic home with a simple basic kitchen and the furniture that ancient people used to have in their homes to interest you.
 You’ll also see beautiful dioramas of the traditional souq of Dubai.
 It is a wonderful example of a conventional market and a must-watch thing to see.

 More to interest you in Dubai museum is a traditional restaurant of olden times.
 Arabic people used to go to these small hotels very frequently.
 It was very common for them to smoke huqa while casually conversing with friends back then.
 This old custom has been wonderfully brought to life again in the museum.

 Arabic land was blessed with artistic sense too.
-The calligraphy, ornaments, ceramics have been famous all over the world for ages.
-Dubai museum has a separate section for the art lovers too.
+Calligraphy, ornaments, ceramics have been famous all over the world for ages.
+Dubai Museum has a separate section for art lovers too.
 There are so many things that you will be instantly fall for in this section.

 Smith Jason is an expeditious traveler.
 His passion for travelling and adventures led him to write blogs about his experiences.
 Having traveled to UAE, Malaysia, Thailand and more destinations, he has got a lot of exciting stories to share with readers.